The SpacetimeDB Rust client SDK

 }

-Configure the URI of the SpacetimeDB instance or cluster which hosts the remote module.
+Configure the URI of the SpacetimeDB instance or cluster which hosts the remote database containing the module.

 impl DbConnectionBuilder {